Sibongile Sambo: Achievements

-Beyond her entrepreneurial success, Sibongile has become a revered motivational speaker and mentor.
-She passionately advocates for gender equality and youth empowerment, using her story of resilience and innovation to inspire others to overcome obstacles and pursue their dreams.
+Sibongile works as a motivational speaker and mentor.
+She advocates for gender equality and youth empowerment, using her story to inspire others.
 She is the first black female to be on the (Commercial Aerospace Manufacturing Association of South Africa) CAMASA board.

 In 2006, Sibongile won the BWA’s Regional Businesswomen of the Year award (Start-up category), the BIBA (Black Woman in Business Awards) in London, and the Impumelelo Top Female Entrepreneur award, and she was also a finalist at the Cosmopolitan Movers of the Year in 2007.
 Sambo was named on the "20 Young Power Women in Africa 2013" list.

 Education

 She graduated from the University of Zululand where she obtained her Bachelor's degree in Administration.
 She later furthered her studies in Management and Technology from the same institution.
 She has Bachelor of Administration Honours and Advanced programme in Organisational Development from Unisa.
 She holds a Marketing certificate from Institute of Marketing Management.
 She holds a Mining Executive Preparation Programme from Wits.
 She also completed an International Executive Development Programme NQF 8 at Gordon Business Schools (Gibs) and Rollins College USA.